 Since the Staggers Rail Act Was Passed, America’s Railroads Have Transformed

 By permitting a more customer-focused, market-based approach to railroading, the Staggers Rail Act has greatly benefited railroads, their customers, and our economy at large.
 Sustained investment in technology and infrastructure along with modernized operations has allowed railroads to create a smarter, safer and more responsive network that meets evolving customer needs while delivering a more prosperous future for America.

-- Customer Savings: These productivity gains have been largely passed through to rail customers in the form of lower rates.
-Since the Staggers Rail Act was passed, average rail rates (measured by inflation-adjusted revenue per ton-mile) are 43% lower today than in 1981.
-This means the average rail shipper can move much more freight for around the same price it paid more than 35 years ago.
+These productivity gains have been largely passed through to rail customers in the form of lower rates.
+Since the Staggers Rail Act was passed, average rail rates (measured by inflation-adjusted revenue per ton-mile) are 44% lower today than in 1981.
+This means the average rail shipper can move much more freight for around the same price it paid more 40 years ago.

-- Strong Short lines: Short line and regional railroads, most of which are new since Staggers, operate approximately 50,000 miles in 49 states, preserving rail service and rail jobs that otherwise would have been lost if not for the Staggers Rail Act.
+Short line and regional railroads, most of which are new since Staggers, operate approximately 45,000 route miles in 49 states, preserving rail service and rail jobs that otherwise would have been lost if not for the Staggers Rail Act.